 What does Hack Reactor do?

 The part-time online bootcamp takes 9 months to complete.
-Class is held live online – 2 weeknights and 1 half-Saturday per week.
+Class is live online on 2 weeknights and 1 half-Saturday per week.
 With the homework, part-time bootcamp students should expect to spend 20 hours per week on the program.
 There is also over 100 hours of pre-work that is required to be done before beginning the live course.

 Who is Hack Reactor for?